lucagobbi/super-cat-form/README.md

 - **Form Events**: Hook into various stages of the form lifecycle to execute custom logic.
 For example, you can trigger actions when form extraction is completed, or when the form is submitted.

-- **JSON schema support** (Coming soon...): Streamline form validation and consistency with schema-based definitions.
+- **JSON schema support**: Streamline form validation and consistency with schema-based definitions.

+- **Nested forms**: Create nested forms that can be embedded within other forms, enabling a more complex and interactive user experience.

 ## Usage